tuliotoffolo/wta/README.md

-# Branch-and-adjust for an Assignment Problem
+# Branch-and-adjust for a Non-llinear Assignment Problem

 Written by **Túlio Toffolo** and **Konstantin Pavlikov**.

 Please address all contributions, suggestions, and inquiries to the current project administrator.

 ### More information

+This repository contains a solver for the Weapon-Target Assignment Problem (WTA).

 The developed approach is detailed in an article currently under revision.
 More information will be available here soon.